David Campion

 SOUTH ASIA IN FILM

 Most of these films are available on DVD or Blu-Ray at Watzek Library.
 You can also find many of them on streaming services.
-In addition to the list below you might consult Prof. Philip Lutgendorf's Notes on Popular Indian Cinema.
+In addition to the list below you might consult Prof. Philip Lutgendorf (Univ. of Iowa) Notes on Indian Popular Cinema and Rita Wilson (Univ of Texas at San Antonio) Indian and South Asian Films.

 Some information courtesy of Internet Movie Database.
 Used with permission